NedasN/WebDev-Lab2/README.md

 **End result**

 In the end this will contain a web game about a bear evading bees created using HTML and Java script.

+**How to play**

+you are able to play the game by downloading this repository going to "game" and opening the "game.html" in your browser